About the Founders

 This incident may have been one of Mrs. Eddy's "floral demonstrations" referred to in a letter sent [by her] from Pleasant View, in March 21, 1896, which says: "...while Mrs. Eddy was in a suburban town of Boston she brought out one apple blossom on an apple tree in January when the ground was covered with snow."
 (From a footnote on the bottom of page 265.
 Students who knew Mrs. Eddy sometimes referred to her "floral demonstrations.")

 Why was this floral demonstration that was shown to a class edited out of the Milmine book?
 Could Georgine Milmine have inserted herself into the class when she was not actually there making her first person account untrue?
 We don't know.
 What we do know is, the Klingbeils had a copy of the book with the demonstration in it.
 Until the early 1990s, the Library of Congress in Washington D. C. had a copy of the book with this demonstration in it.
 Did the bud to blossom experiment make Mrs. Eddy look like a magician or too foolish or too easily misunderstood?
 Perhaps in Mary Baker Eddy's day, this floral demonstration made her look kooky.
-In our modern times of thumbnail gadgets and 3-D printers, the floral demonstration makes Mrs. Eddy look like a curious amateur scientist who added a spiritual teaching about how the affirmation of roots and buds can lead to full identity.
+In our modern times of thumbnail gadgets, DNA splicing, and 3-D printers, the floral demonstration should make Mrs. Eddy look like a curious amateur scientist who added a spiritual teaching about how the affirmation of roots and buds can lead to a full identity.

-To add to the mystery of the disappearance are these facts.
+To add to the mystery of the disappearance are these facts:

 A Simon Fraser University scholar named David Stouck discovered a hidden author of the book.
 It was not Georgine Milmine.
 The University of Nebraska republished the [Mary Baker] Eddy book in 1993.
 This year could be the time the copy of the book with the plant demonstration in the Library of Congress disappeared.
 In 1992, the book with the demonstration was seen and read in the Library of Congress by a friend.
 See http://www.nebraskapress.unl.edu/product/Life-of-Mary-Baker-G-Eddy-and-the-History-of-Chri,673642.aspx.
 Here is an excerpt from that page.